Jaiharishan/Space_Shooter/README.md

       -> ABILITY3 - A bomb which blasts off continously and never stops.
       -> ABILITY4 - RAGE MODE it boosts all the player stats as well as abilities.

-      -> To use ABILITY1 press B unlocks after scoring 250 -> To use ABILITY2 press C unlocks after scoring 750 -> To use ABILITY3 press SPACEBAR after scoring 1500
-      -> To use ABILITY4 press R after scoring 2500
+      -> To use ABILITY1 press B unlocks after scoring 250 and can be used after every 10s -> To use ABILITY2 press C unlocks after scoring 750 can be used after every 12s -> To use ABILITY3 press SPACEBAR after scoring 1500 can be used after every 5s -> To use ABILITY4 press R after scoring 2500 can be used after every 15s